eventsourcer/JWTWebAPI/README.md

-This is an ASP.Net Core Web API that leverages JWT
+This is an ASP.Net Core Web API that leverages JWT auth